How Apache Trout, Fish in AZ & Species of Lake Trout Endangered in Arizona, Bolsters Ecosystem

 Just about everyone knows that Arizona is one big scenic state!
 But if you are an angler, it is a place rich with Ponderosa Pine and fishing lakes.
 In this area near McNary, Arizona there is: Christmas Tree Lake, Cyclone Lake, Hawley Lake, Earl Park Lake, Sunrise Lake, Rainbow Lake, Show Low Lake, and A-1 Lake.
 It is a land of great biodiversity.There is no shortage of things to see in Arizona!

 One of only two species of trout native to Arizona (the other is the Gila trout), the Apache trout is a unique part of the Eastern Arizona ecosystem.
-This Arizona fish species is getting some help.
+And because of its uniqueness, this Arizona fish species is getting some help.
 Thanks to the efforts of Arizona fish and game authorities and the Fort Apache Indian Reservation, the future is brighter for the Apache trout.
 Full recovery is now a possibility.

 Fishing for Az Apache-Rainbow Hybrid Trout